moby/moby/docs/sources/project/set-up-dev-env.md

 In this section, you learn to develop like a member of Docker's core team.
 The `docker` repository includes a `Dockerfile` at its root.
 This file defines Docker's development environment.
 The `Dockerfile` lists the environment's
-dependencies: system libraries and binaries, go environment, go dependencies, etc.
+dependencies: system libraries and binaries, Go environment, Go dependencies, etc.

 Docker's development environment is itself, ultimately a Docker container.